upaternostro/puppet-mailman/README.markdown

 This module is divided into logical parts that make it easy to separate the Mailman web frontend from the MTA backend.

+Main focus is on single-domain setups, no options for virtual domains included.

 Hiera automatic parameter lookup is fully supported thanks to the extensive use of parameterized classes.